meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

       - /Common/vs_hackazon_http  – is the name of the virtual server
       - /Common/hackazon_bados    – is the name of the DoS profile.
+      **It may take several minutes for baseline numbers to be generated**

    Screenshot of sample output below:

    |shell-admd-output|

+   ..
+TIP:: If your aren't getting any output, or seeing no signs of accumulated signals, verify the name of the virtual server and profile in the admd command are accurate.

    1. **baseline\_learning\_confidence**: